Freemen’s is extremely proud of its academic results, outstanding pastoral care and the opportunities for pupils to excel in sports, drama and music.

 Areas for support

 We are currently undergoing an ambitious Master Plan to further expand and improve our facilities.
-This plan includes the building of a swimming pool, the refurbishment of Main House and other projects which are being discussed with the Governors.
-In the first phase of this plan, we have already successfully completed the build of a brand new boarding house and a music school.
+This plan includes the refurbishment of Main House and other projects which are being discussed with the Governors.
+In the first phase of this plan, we have already successfully completed the build of a brand new boarding house, music school and swimming pool.
 Click here for more details on the Master Plan.